 Eating outdoors with toddlers can be a messy business.
 Here are a few ways to create stress-free lunches and eco-friendly snacks for those hungry tummies.

 Make sure each kiddo has their own picnic basket by sort all their food into one picnic box.
 We love the rice krispie popsicle that won’t melt under the sun.
-Fill your box with sammies, chips, celery, and dip (or with carrots and popcorn chicken, like Lifeflix did), wrap it up with twine and include a picnic napkin!
+Fill your box with sammies, chips, celery, and dip, wrap it up with twine and include a picnic napkin!
 Check out the beautiful napkin toppers here.

 Cut your watermelon into easy to hold sticks instead of cubes.
 This way you save on utensils.
 Freeze the sticks to make uber healthy popsicles.
 Need tips on cutting that watermelon?
 The Girl Who Ate Everything makes life easier with picture tutorials.